metapsy-project/metapsyDocs/content/databases/grief-psyctr/_index.en.md

 #### Database Flowchart

-Studies in the `ocd-psyctr` dataset were extracted from the larger "psychological interventions for OCD" database.
+Studies in the `grief-psyctr` dataset were extracted from the larger "psychological interventions for prolonged grief" database.
 The study flow of this database can be found below.

 {{< zenodo-flowchart doi="10.5281/zenodo.15538811" >}}